-Treatment for exophthalmos (bulging eyes), will largely depend on what is causing the problem.
+Treatment for exophthalmos (bulging eyes) largely depends on what is causing the problem.

-In some cases, an ophthalmologist (eye specialist) may feel that immediate treatment is not necessary, in which case you may be advised to have regular examinations to monitor your condition.
+In some cases, an ophthalmologist (eye specialist) may feel immediate treatment isn't necessary.
+You may only be advised to have regular examinations to monitor your condition.

 Treating thyroid eye disease